WiDS-Urbana-Champaign/WiDS-Urbana-Champaign.github.io/week03/lecture02p1.md

 ---
-title: Lecture 2.1 - A bit of Bureaucracy; Data storage & Operations, Image data
+title: Lecture 2.1 - A bit of Bureaucracy; Data storage & Operations, Pandas
 layout: lecture
 description: >-
- When we draw something on a screen, how do we represent that internally, and how is that translated into pixels?
-How are values transformed from 0's and 1's into values we can manipulate and understand?
+ We'll look at the basics of tabular data and rendering of images.
 date: 2023-08-29
 ---